vinid/knowledgespaces/README.md

 This package contains code to generate KG embeddings starting from text

+## Data
+You can find and download data at the following [link](https://drive.google.com/drive/folders/1nX0EzhMFEFo9LegdTMJUyb6EnICB-zp0?usp=sharing)

 ## How To
 The mikolov_example.ipynb contains a short tutorial on how to run and use the software to test and replicate results